 We stumbled upon DuckDuckGo while we poured over our analytics from Google.
-As a marketing company, we want the analytics we deliver to clients to as spot on as possible and want to filter out all spam referral because spam gives us false numbers.
+As a marketing company, we want the analytics we deliver to clients as spot on as possible and want to filter out all spam referrals because spam gives us false numbers.
 After digging further into analytics and searching the web, we found out the truth about DuckDuckGo.

 What we’ve learned about DuckDuckGo is that it is a search engine that places a lot of emphasis on the privacy of the user.

 Think searching Google while incognito or Safari in private.

 The difference between DuckDuckGo and the rest of the search engines out there is that you don’t have to go into “hiding” to search.
 DuckDuckGo automatically hides you aka doesn’t track you.

 - They do not follow you around with ads.
 They don’t store your search history so they have nothing to sell to advertisers that track you across the internet.

 - For other search engines, whether you are browsing in private mode or out of private they track you.
 DuckDuckGo doesn’t track you at all.

 The marketing standpoint vs the consumer standpoint

 From a marketing standpoint, we prosper and thrive on data that we get from analytics and consumer information that is provided to us.
 We can see trends where a specific consumer is going for a specific product or even watch what might be the next big thing from the information we receive.
 A search engine like DuckDuckGo should have us shaking in our shoes because without the consumer data, we have to step back to a time where that data is cultivated by hand and not some handy code built in the background of a search engine.
 We crave so much data that sometimes we forget that some people just want privacy.